Glendale, California: Recent history

 On January 26, 2005, a train crash occurred when a southbound Metrolink commuter train collided with a sport utility vehicle that had been abandoned on the tracks immediately south of the Chevy Chase Drive grade crossing, on the Glendale-Los Angeles border.
 The train jackknifed and struck trains on either side of it — one a stationary Union Pacific freight train, and the other a northbound Metrolink train traveling in the opposite direction.
 The collision caused the deaths of 11 individuals and injured 177 more.

 By the late 2000s, Glendale had outgrown its "sleepy bedroom community" reputation as an urban area of its own, in large part due to the Americana at Brand lifestyle center and residential community.
 The new development was opened to the public in 2008, featuring 75 shops, restaurants, apartments, condominiums, and an 18-plex cinema.

 In response to the Americana at Brand's opening, the Glendale Galleria underwent an extensive renovation in 2012.
 By 2014, the construction of thousands of luxury apartments in downtown Glendale raised fears of gentrification.
 In 2016, the Museum of Neon Art's new location opened.
 The post-Americana development boom has also included several hotels, such as a Hampton Inn & Suites (2016), a Hyatt Place (2017), The Glenmark (2020) and a Hotel Indigo (2025).
-There has also been an increase in "luxury wellness" in Glendale, including an upcoming Erewhon Market grocery store, "a stone's throw from a lower-cost competitor, Whole Foods Market."
+There has also been an increase in "luxury wellness" in Glendale, including an Erewhon grocery store, "a stone's throw from a lower-cost competitor, Whole Foods Market."

 In 2021, the Armenian American Museum broke ground in Central Park.
 In 2024, the Martial Arts History Museum moved to an 8,000 square foot facility in downtown Glendale, the latest piece in the "new 'museum row' now that Glendale has the Neon Museum, the Armenian Museum and now the Martial Arts History Museum."